HDB Rooftop Solar in Singapore: Why Your Yield Is 8-12% Below Projection

 Additional shading losses from new HDB erection: 2-6% for affected systems.
 Systems nearest to new block footprints are most severely affected; some sites in dense Toa Payoh or Tampines estates show more severe impacts.

 Forensic detection: Shading from new structures leaves a time-of-day bias in yield deviation.
-The affected arrays show normal morning production proportional to irradiance, then a systematic dip at the precise hour when the shadow falls — consistent across seasons, shifting only slightly as sun declination changes.
-This pattern, analysed against the known azimuth of the new structure, is unambiguous.
+The affected arrays show normal morning production proportional to irradiance, then a systematic dip at the hour when the shadow falls.
+The pattern stays consistent across seasons and shifts only slightly as sun declination changes.

 The Combined Effect